European stocks and dollar perk up as markets slow for Thanksgiving

 Together with the prospect of higher tariffs on imported goods, solid spending and inflation could narrow the scope for interest rate cuts next year.

-"We continue to expect the FOMC to cut the Funds rate by 25 basis point at its December meeting," said economist Kristina Clifton at the Commonwealth Bank of Australia, referring to the rate-setting Federal Open Market Committee.
+"We continue to expect the FOMC to cut the Funds rate by 25 basis points at its December meeting," said economist Kristina Clifton at the Commonwealth Bank of Australia, referring to the United States' rate-setting Federal Open Market Committee.

 "However, another solid monthly core inflation for November will challenge the FOMC's view that inflation is trending down to 2% per year."